marctorsoc/lingua-quest/README.md

 # Pending work

+- Disable immersive mode by default, and add to settings to enable.
+Remove status bar as well in immersive mode
+- Reduce sentences to go once reviewing

+- Add tutorial
+- Add i8n.
+Adapt depending on the language of the phone

 - Find Picker with lower width in Android, and one that allows using images (for lang flags).
 Maybe this one?
 - Add ability to sort stories in SortAndFilter
 - Sort stories by last time played, and then by name